antrea-io/antrea/docs/network-policy.md

 selected by the namespaceSelector will be selected.
 Specific Pods from specific Namespaces can be selected by providing both a `podSelector` and a `namespaceSelector` in the same `appliedTo` entry.
-IPBlock is not allowed to be set in the `appliedTo` field.
+IPBlock cannot be set in the `appliedTo` field.
 In the example, the policy applies to Pods, which either match the labels "role=db" in all the Namespaces, or are from Namespaces which match the labels "env=prod".